aperloff/WDTSscraper/README.md

 Other helpful pytest options include:

-  - `rp`: To see the output of successful tests.
+  - `-rP`: To see the output of successful tests.
 This is necessary because by default all of the output from the various tests is captured by PyTest.
-  - `rx`: To see the output of failed tests (default).
+  - `-rx`: To see the output of failed tests (default).
+  - `-k <testname>`: Will limit the tests run to just the test(s) specified.
+The `<testname>` can be a class of tests or the name of a specific unit test function.

 To remove the virtual environment use the command: